Education and Care on Wheels: MSK’s New Mobile Health Unit Serves Communities across New York Metro Area

 “Healthcare institutions have to show each community that they are a priority, and we have to go to them rather than expect them to come to us,” Ms. Tonda says.
 “New York City is an incredibly diverse place, so it’s critically important to take the appropriate time and care to understand the individual needs of a community.”

-Ms. Tonda estimates that close to three-quarters of the community members that her team serves require some type of navigation assistance, whether it’s related to insurance, documentation, or making healthcare appointments.
-She recounted an experience from a previous day in Sunset Park, when the team spoke with a man who was undocumented and currently living in a homeless shelter.
+Ms. Tonda estimates that close to three-quarters of the community members that her team serves require some type of navigation assistance, such as help with obtaining insurance, identification documentation, or making healthcare appointments.
+She recounted an occasion when the team spoke with a man who was undocumented and living in a shelter.

 “We asked him if he was OK, and he replied that he was fine but needed help,” she says.
 “After learning more of his story, we began the process of helping him get an ID at his consulate.
 Having an ID will allow us to help him sign up for an insurance program and find a primary care provider,” she says.